papercups-io/docs/docs/deploying/aws.md

   ```

 3. If you need to create the hosted zone, do so now.
 Take note of the output of the command.
+   Please read [this guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-in-use.html) if you are unfamiliar with DNS management.

   ```bash
   # Create example.com.
   aws route53 create-hosted-zone --name "papercupsexample.com." --caller-reference "papercupsexample-com-$(date +%s)"